Blackbeing/alx-system_engineering-devops/0x02-shell_redirections/README.md

  - 3-twofiles -- Display contents of /etc/passwd and /etc/hosts
  - 4-lastlines -- Display last 10 lines of file
  - 5-firstlines -- Display first 10 lines of file
+ - 6-third_line -- Print third line of a file